emcdaniel1624/ngx-fire/projects/ngx-fire/README.md

 ngx-fire

-A small, declarative, signal-based approach to working with Firebase in Angular.
-It embraces Angular's signals for local, ergonomic state and real-time updates.
-Today it focuses on Firestore.
-Auth support is planned ASAP.
+A small, declarative, signal-based way to work with Firebase in Angular.
+It uses Angular signals for ergonomic state and real-time updates.
+Today it focuses on Firestore; Auth support is planned ASAP.

 Features

 - Declarative signals for real-time Firestore data
 - Minimal API surface
-- Zero dependency on @angular/fire (uses Firebase Web SDK directly)
+- No @angular/fire dependency (uses Firebase Web SDK directly)
 - Emulator support via configuration
 - Auto-cleanup on component destroy

 Install

+-

+From npm:

-	npm install firebase
+	- npm install ngx-fire firebase
-	# ngx-fire is your local lib; map it via tsconfig paths or publish to npm
+-
+Peer requirements:

+	- Angular 17+ (works great with 18/19/20)
+	- Firebase JS SDK 10+
-If you’re developing in a monorepo, map the library path in your root tsconfig:
+If you’re developing locally against the source (monorepo), map the library path in your root tsconfig instead of installing from npm:

 	{